 An ad tag is responsible for generating the bid request, which is passed on to advertisers and agencies (from the ad server), informing them about the user and his parameters so that the desired ad can be served from the advertiser end via DSP.

-How Do Ad Tags Work?
+How Does An Ad Tag Work?

 - When a user opens a publisher’s site, an ad tag code is called and a signal is sent to the ad server to find a suitable creative.